 Waiting period on pre-existing diseases is zero days: Usually, the treatment for pre-existing diseases like diabetes, high blood pressure, hypertension, etc. cannot be claimed under a usual health insurance policy without waiting for a certain amount of time.
 However, these ailments are covered from day one under a Group Health insurance plan.
 Thus, an employee does not have to bear the expenses of getting treatment for pre-existing diseases if he/she is covered under the employer’s health insurance plan.
 This is one of the major benefits of Group Health Insurance.

-Quick claims without much hassle: Since, a Group Health Insurance for Employees is a benefit for the employee, their claims are handled on priority and the employee does not have to face much hassle during the process.
+Quick claims without much hassle: Since, a Group Health Insurance Plan for Employees is a benefit for the employee, their claims are handled on priority and the employee does not have to face much hassle during the process.
 It is mostly looked after by the Third Party Administrator and the insurance company.

 Maternity coverage without additional costs: Maternity and childbirth are usually covered under a health insurance policy as an add-on, i.e. the policyholder needs to pay an additional premium to buy this coverage.
 But if a person is covered under Group Health Insurance for Employees, he/she does not have to pay any premium.
 The major part of the hospital bill will be borne by the employer's insurance company.
 Moreover, the newborn baby is also covered under insurance for 90 days after birth.
 After 90 days, the baby can be covered as a dependent in the base plan.

 Up to 5 dependents covered: The policyholder needs to pay more premium for each member insured under the plan in a normal health insurance policy.
 In a Group Health Insurance policy for employees, up to 5 dependents are usually covered without any additional premium.